Online Workshop: Interdisciplinary Thinking

 Trainer: Stefan Götze (KIT/KHYS) holds a DPhil in the Social Sciences (Oxford) and did research in interdisciplinary groups at Mannheim and Munich (LMU).
 Since 2019, he consults and trains scientists and scientific groups at KIT on matters of interdisciplinary collaboration and scientific creativity.
 His related concepts and measures have been integrated into the working programs of a number of Collaborative Research Centres and Research Training Groups at KIT.
 His related recommendations have been published in peer-reviewed journals.

-Registration: Please email Ulrike Zimmermann by Monday, 1 July 2024.
-Once you receive a confirmation with the link to the virtual workshop room, your registration is binding.
+Registration: Please send a brief e-mail to Ulrike Zimmermann by 2 September, 2024.
+Once you receive confirmation, your registration is binding.